 The drop table technique is especially suited for adjusting patients with:

 - Pediatric adjustments (babies)

 - Pregnant women

 The activator method chiropractic technique uses a small, hand-held, spring-loaded instrument.
 This instrument is called an activator.
-Compared to DCT, it delivers a high velocity but low-amplitude impulse to a specific vertebrae or spinal joint.
+Compared to DCT, it delivers a low force impulse at very, very precise points.